Jump to Vermont Calculator →

 Over $266,2508.75%

-Note: For Married Filing Jointly, income thresholds are approximately doubled.
+Note: For Married Filing Jointly, the income thresholds for these brackets are generally doubled.

 Federal Income Tax